hazlamahedich/strike2/STRIKE_USER_MANUAL.md

 3. Record call notes during or after the call
 4. Set follow-up tasks based on call outcomes
 5. Review call history and recordings

+#### Using Phone Extensions

+STRIKE supports calling phone numbers with extensions, which is especially useful for reaching contacts at large organizations:

+1. When adding or editing a lead, you can enter both the main phone number and extension separately:
+   - Enter the main phone number in the "Phone" field
+   - Enter the extension in the "Extension" field

+2. When making a call to a lead with an extension:
+   - The system will first dial the main number
+   - After a short pause (to allow the call to connect), it will automatically dial the extension
+   - This happens seamlessly - you just need to click "Call" and the system handles both the main number and extension

+3. Phone numbers with extensions are displayed in a user-friendly format:
+   - For example: "444-6666 ext.
+5678"

+4. When viewing call history, both the main number and extension are recorded for future reference

 ### Communication History